Croatia Travel Information

 GMT +1 (GMT +2 between April and October).

 Electrical current is 230 volts, 50Hz.
 European-style, round, two-pin plugs are standard.

 The official language is Croatian.

-The medical facilities and care in Croatia is fairly good, with free emergency medical care available to EU citizens with a European Health Insurance Card (EHIC).
+No vaccinations are required.
+The medical facilities and care in Croatia are fairly good, with free emergency medical care available to EU citizens with a European Health Insurance Card (EHIC).
 After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
-Non-EU nationals are advised to invest in comprehensive health insurance and those who need particular medications should take the supply needed for the duration of their stay with them, with a doctor's letter on hand to get them through customs.
+Non-EU nationals are advised to invest in comprehensive travel insurance and those who need particular medications should take the supply needed for the duration of their stay with them, with a doctor's letter on hand to get them through customs.

 In tourist or upmarket restaurants, a tip of 10 percent will be appreciated.
 But otherwise, it's common to just round up the bill if the service has been good, unless a service charge has already been added.
 Tour guides expect to be tipped.

 Most visits to Croatia are trouble free.
 Crime levels are low and violent crime is rare, but petty theft can be a problem in busy tourist areas so it's worth keeping a careful eye on valuables.
 Outside normal tourist routes, travellers should be aware that unexploded mines might remain in rural areas, particularly in Eastern Slavonia and the former Krajina.